- Level: Easy

-- Tell you what element is the most clicked on a given page
+- Discover the most clicked on elements of a webpage

-Our team uses the toolbar daily, mostly to get a quick overview of clicks (and therefore decide what pages need attention) as well as create actions.
+Our team uses the toolbar daily, mostly to get a quick overview of clicks (and therefore decide what pages need attention) and to create actions.
 This helps us to do things such as prioritize which parts of our website or product to redesign, as any PostHog user can see the potential impact of their work.

-Overall, the toolbar gives valuable context regarding how users are navigating your website or application, helping you design the menus, determine how to display information, and structure your product in a way that steers users towards the actions you would like them to perform.
+Overall, the toolbar offers valuable context on how users are navigating your website or application, helping you design the menus, determine how to display information, and structure your product in a way that steers users towards the actions you would like them to perform.

 Launching the Toolbar

-The PostHog Toolbar will only be enabled for you - not your users.
-Effectively, the little floating hedgehog will only appear on your website if the current visitor is authenticated into your PostHog instance i.e. this can be you or anyone on your team.
+The PostHog Toolbar will only be enabled for you – not your users.
+The little floating hedgehog will only appear if the current visitor is authenticated into your PostHog instance.

 To launch the toolbar, access your website and it should appear for you.
 If that does not work, you can go over to PostHog, click the dropdown arrow on 'Toolbar' in the sidebar menu, and click the URL you want to launch the toolbar on.